Language Models as Continuous Self-Evolving Data Engineers: Methodology

-\textbf{Reinforcement Learning from Human Feedback (RLHF)} As the name suggests, Reinforcement Learning from Human Feedback is where the model learns human preferences from human feedback through reinforcement learning, enabling the model to generate responses that align more closely with human expectations.
-This approach not only helps the model generate more desirable outputs across a wide range of tasks but also plays a crucial role in building safe, high-performance, and controllable AI systems \citep{ouyang2022training}.
+Reinforcement Learning from Human Feedback (RLHF) trains models to learn human preferences from human feedback through reinforcement learning, enabling responses that align more closely with human expectations.
+This approach plays a crucial role in building safe, high-performance, and controllable AI systems \citep{ouyang2022training}.

-Direct Preference Optimization (DPO) \citep{rafailov2024direct} eliminates the need for a reward model and instead uses human preferences directly to optimize the model, making it a stable and computationally lightweight RLHF algorithm.
-Given the SFT model \( M_t^s \) and the model under optimization \( M_t^{\theta} \), the preference dataset \( D^p = \{ (x_i, y_i^w, y_i^l)\}_{i=1}^N \) is used for training.
-Here, \( y^w \) and \( y^l \) denote the preferred and dispreferred responses, respectively.
-The training objective is to minimize the MLE loss:
+Direct Preference Optimization (DPO) \citep{rafailov2024direct} eliminates the need for a reward model by directly using human preferences.
+Given the SFT model \( M_t^S \) and the model under optimization \( M_t^{\theta} \), the preference dataset \( D^P = \{ (x_i, y_i^w, y_i^l)\}_{i=1}^N \) is used for training, where \( y^w \) and \( y^l \) denote the preferred and dispreferred responses, aiming to minimize the PLR loss:

-In this context, $\Delta\hat{r}(x,y^w,y^l)$ represents the difference in reward between the preferred response $y^w$ and the dispreferred response $y^l$, defined as: